spangen87/rikard-spangmyr/README.md

 This site is deployed using GitHub pages.
 This is the steps for deploying a site.
 1. When in the repository navigate to the Settings tab.
 2. Then navigate to the Pages link on the left side.
-3. Navihate to Source and select master/main branch and then click save.
+3. Navigate to Source and select master/main branch and then click Save.
-4. When page is refreshed and the site is published successfully, a green box will show it's finished.
+4. When page is refreshed and the site is published successfully, a green box will show that it's finished.

 ![Image of deployment stages](assets/readme-images/github-deploy.jpg)